My Mother’s Icebox Fruitcake

 Icebox Fruitcake

-Place the mixture into prepared foil pans or a tube pan.
-I sprayed the pans with cooking spray first.
-The number of pans you will have depends on the size of course.
-I was able to fill two foil pans.
+Press the mixture into prepared foil pans or a tube pan.
+I recommend spraying the pans with cooking spray first to ensure easy removal.
+The number of pans you’ll need will depend on their size—I used two foil pans for this batch.

 fruitcake in foil pans